-As of June 30, 2021, we had 20 large scale warehouses spreading across the U.S., Japan, the U.K. and Germany.
+We have 17 large scale warehouses spreading across the U.S., Japan, the U.K. and Germany.
 Failures to adequately predict customer demand or otherwise optimize and operate our fulfillment network successfully from time to time result in excess or insufficient fulfillment capacity, increased costs and impairment charges, any of which could materially harm our business.
 As we continue to add warehouses and fulfillment capability, our fulfillment and logistics networks become increasingly complex and operating them becomes more challenging.
 There can be no assurance that we will be able to operate our networks effectively.